stater-co/nft-lending-contracts/README.md

 Look for your newly deployed contract address in the logs! 🥳

-### Viewing your items on OpenSea

-OpenSea will automatically pick up transfers on your contract.
-You can visit an asset by going to `https://opensea.io/assets/CONTRACT_ADDRESS/TOKEN_ID`.

-To load all your metadata on your items at once, visit [https://opensea.io/get-listed](https://opensea.io/get-listed) and enter your address to load the metadata into OpenSea!
-You can even do this for the Rinkeby test network if you deployed there, by going to [https://rinkeby.opensea.io/get-listed](https://rinkeby.opensea.io/get-listed).

 # License

 These contracts are available to the public under an MIT License.